Contractor Tips

 Every contractor app looks great in a demo.
 The sales rep pulls it up on a laptop, the dashboard is clean, the estimate goes out in thirty seconds.
 You’re sold.

 Then one of your crew members is in a basement doing a rough-in, or an hour outside the city on a rural build, and needs to pull up the job details.
 No signal.
 App won’t load.
-They either call the office or work from memory.
+They call the office, spend twenty minutes sorting it out, and write the estimate from memory.
+The number is wrong.
+The client disputes it.

 That’s not a fringe scenario.
 It’s Tuesday.